sylvainwhite/sylvain-white-dev/pages/softskills.md

 Few very practical tricks on presentation:

 * When you're giving a presentation, capture th audience' interest as soon as you can.
-You want your audience focus.
+You want your audience focus

-* Provide information in 10-minute chunks and use entertaining hooks between those chunks.
+* Provide information in 10-minute chunks and use entertaining hooks between those chunks

-* People learn better when they can refer to familair examples.
-To be more memorable, engage your listeners' substantively.
+* People learn better when they can refer to familiar examples.
+To be more memorable, engage your listeners' substantively

 Tricks on long term memory: